xavierfuchs06/python.beginnings/README.md

 # Beginning of Python

 My progress with python in the computer science class my school offered for the first half of 11th grade.
-Yes I am mad about it only being half of a school year.
+Yes I am mad about it ending after 1 semester.